We will care for you.

 Joining us for worship is the best way to get to know us.
 Due to the COVID Pandemic, we are meeting virtually.

-We are currently broadcasting our worship services each Sunday morning at 10:00 AM via Zoom.
+We are currently broadcasting our worship services each Sunday morning at 10:00 AM via YOUTUBE.

 You will find that St. Paul's is a very friendly, inclusive church.
 We embrace people of all ages and backgrounds.